Skip to main content

 How important are Clutch and G2 reviews?

-They're useful for initial screening but not sufficient on their own.
-Reviews can be curated — agencies pick their happiest clients to leave feedback.
-Always call references directly and ask about problems, not just successes.
-A 4.8 rating with 5 reviews tells you less than a 4.5 with 40.
+Useful for a first screen, not enough to decide on.
+Reviews get curated, and agencies steer their happiest clients toward leaving feedback.
+So call references yourself and ask about the problems, not only the wins.
+And remember a 4.8 from 5 reviews tells you far less than a 4.5 from 40.

 Can I test an agency before committing to a long contract?

-Yes, and you should.
-A paid trial week or pilot project (2-4 weeks) is the best way to evaluate real working dynamics.
-You'll learn more in one sprint than in ten sales calls.
-Geminate offers a paid trial week for exactly this reason — no long-term commitment until you've seen the work firsthand.
+Yes, and you really should.
+A paid pilot sprint of two to four weeks is the cleanest way to see the actual working dynamic.
+You'll learn more in that one sprint than across ten sales calls.
+Geminate Solutions runs a paid pilot sprint for exactly this reason, so there's no long-term commitment until you've watched the work happen firsthand.

 What if the agency's developers don't match the portfolio quality?

-This happens more often than agencies admit.
-During evaluation, ask specifically: will the developers who built your portfolio projects be working on mine?
-Get the answer in writing.
-If they can't commit to named developers, that's a yellow flag — the portfolio may reflect their best team, not the one you'll get.
+This happens more often than any agency will admit out loud.
+During evaluation, ask it directly: will the developers who built your portfolio projects actually be on mine?
+Then get the answer in writing.
+If they won't commit to named developers, treat it as a yellow flag, because that portfolio may reflect their best team and not the one you'll get.

 How do I evaluate a Flutter agency's AI/ML capabilities if I need them?

-Ask for a specific AI feature they've shipped in production — not a demo or proof of concept.
-Check whether they've integrated LLM APIs (OpenAI, Claude, Gemini) into mobile apps.
-If you need on-device ML, ask about TensorFlow Lite or Core ML experience.
-Vague answers like 'we can do AI' without concrete examples are a red flag.
+Ask for one AI feature they've actually shipped to production, not a demo and not a proof of concept.
+Find out whether they've wired real LLM APIs (OpenAI, Claude, Gemini) into a live mobile app.
+Need on-device ML?
+Then probe their TensorFlow Lite or Core ML experience specifically.
+A breezy 'we can do AI' with no concrete example is a red flag.

 GET STARTED